Black Folks Southern Turkey Recipe

 How do you thaw a whole turkey?

-It’s always a headache to thaw a frozen whole turkey!
+It doesn’t have to be a headache to thaw a frozen whole turkey!
+Especially with planning ahead to avoid the defrosting part.

 If you find yourself stuck with a frozen whole turkey shortly before Thanksgiving Day, you have 3 options to thaw it.